filippomassarelli/docker-mini-seedrs/README.md

 # Mini Seedrs is on Docker !

-( 💅 For a beautiful user experience checkout our UI at [react-mini-seedrs](https://github.com/filippomassarelli/react-mini-seedrs) )
+🎨 For a colorful experience checkout our UI at [react-mini-seedrs](https://github.com/filippomassarelli/react-mini-seedrs#--mini-seedrs-is-now-easy-to-use----)

 ## Introduction